(Updated Dec. 25, 2021; January 16, 2022)

 And dittos for their mom, who will spin this event in only one way: I am a beast, an abuser, a violent criminal wacko, a man so out of control he would attack his own daughter, causing her injury and emotional trauma for the rest of her life.
 I would suggest that whatever recollections my ex might share with them, all of it should be taken with a grain of salt.
 In other words, her memories will be biased and not based on fairness or justice of what actually happened and cannot be relied on.
 I would not receive a fair trial if she was the presiding judge.

 Outside of Aimie and Michelle who did nothing wrong in this situation so no reflection of their actions are necessary, what does this mean for myself, Angie, and my ex wife?

-And without splitting hairs and assigning any percentages (Roy was 25% at fault, his ex was 30% at fault, etc.) of blame, I believe I can confidently say all three of us were at fault.
+And without splitting hairs and assigning any percentages (for example, Roy was 25% at fault, his ex was 30% at fault, etc.) of blame, I believe I can confidently say all three of us were at fault.
 Honest reflection would admit this.

 Nor do I believe it is necessary to engage in any hypotheticals such as, “Well, if Roy had let Angie collect her homework, maybe him and his ex would never have divorced…” because such can be persuasively argued by each of us against the other.

 It doesn’t matter because, as noted above, the marriage would have ended at a later date anyway.
-Any “better” decisions made that day would have only bough a bit more time before the ship would have sunk anyway because critical and necessary undergirding the vessel required for a long and prosperous journey through decades of troubled waters was never there in the first place: the ship was destined to sink.
+Any “better” decisions made that day would have only bought a bit more time before the ship would have sunk anyway; the critical undergirding of the vessel required for a long and prosperous journey through decades of troubled waters—love and commitment— was never there in the first place: the ship was destined to sink.